moiot/gravity/docs/2.0/05-filters-en.md

 - `accept`: A whitelist filter that only accept specific messages.
 - `delete-dml-column`: Deletes specific columns in the source DML messages.
 - `rename-dml-column`: Renames specific columns in the source DML messages.
+- `grpc-sidecar`: Filters that deployed as a grpc server that can do anything you like.

 ## `reject` configuration